- About us

-The members of this cluster have a strong research interest in studying criminal behaviour from an intergenerational perspective.
+This cluster has a strong research interest in studying criminal behaviour from an intergenerational perspective.
 This means that they explore to which extent, how, and why criminal behaviour is being transferred across generations.
 They focus on patterns of intergenerational continuity of (criminal) behaviour, but are also interested in intergenerational discontinuity – those cases in which behaviour is not being transferred across generations against all odds.

 Research focuses on complex interacting mechanisms that underlie intergenerational transmission of criminal behaviour.
 Sometimes criminal behaviour can be seen as the cause of other factors that are being transferred across generations (e.g. the absence of a parent as a result of incarceration, poverty and other socioeconomic disadvantage, poor parenting or poor family relationships), and in other cases criminal behaviour can be seen as the consequence of intergenerational transmission of other factors (e.g. poverty and other socioeconomic disadvantages, harsh parenting, child abuse, or family aggression and violence).

-We use a variety of data (i.e. official record data, survey data and interview data) that we analyse using different techniques (i.e., quantitative, qualitative, and mixed method).
+The cluster uses a variety of data (i.e. official record data, survey data and interview data) that they analyse using different techniques (i.e., quantitative, qualitative, and mixed method).

 NIDI (Aat Liefbroer)